 Only one section of ENGL 103 or ENGL 104 may count toward the major.
-Six of the total courses taken for the major should be at the 300 level or above.
 Some courses may count toward more than one requirement (see individual course descriptions).
-One course in literary study outside English may count toward the major as an elective (with permission of the department chair).
-Students who have participated in the Kenyon-Exeter Program take fewer total courses to attain the 5.25 units required for the major (because each Exeter University course in English typically equates to 0.94 Kenyon units).
+One course in literary study outside English may count toward the major as an elective, for the Creative Practice requirement, or toward the Diversity requirement (with permission of the department chair).
+Students who have participated in the Kenyon-Exeter Program take fewer total courses to attain the 5.25 units/42 semester hours required for the major (because each Exeter University course in English typically equates to 0.94 Kenyon units/7.52 semester hours).